 Nevertheless, everyone who uses the mountains has an important role to play in protecting and preserving their surroundings.
 Effectively offsetting the impact of skiing and snowboarding on the environment, is vital in protecting our planet and ensuring a sustainable future for winter sports.

-One of easiest ways for everyone to do their bit is by supporting sustainable businesses.
+One of the easiest ways for everyone to do their bit is by supporting sustainable businesses.
 Purchasing sustainable ski wear is a great way to do this.
 It’s stated that 84% of textiles end up in landfill within the first year of purchasing, demonstrating the need for a shift in consumption habits.

 What does sustainable mean?